eclipse-kura/kura/docs/kura-wires/script-components/graalvm-filter-component.md

 ## Creating and emitting wire records

 New mutable `WireRecord` instances can be created using the `newWireRecord(Map<String, TypedValue<?>)` function.
-The properties of a mutable WireRecord can be modified by setting Javascript object properties.
-The properties of a WireRecord object must be instances of the [`TypedValue`](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/type/TypedValue.java) class created using the `new<type>Value()` family of functions.
+The properties of a mutable `WireRecord` can be modified by setting Javascript object properties.
+The properties of a `WireRecord` object must be instances of the [`TypedValue`](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/type/TypedValue.java) class created using the `new<type>Value()` family of functions.
+Setting different kind of objects as properties of a WireRecord will result in an exception.

 The **output** global variable is an object that can be used for emitting `WireRecord`s.
 This object contains a list of `WireRecord`s that will be emitted when the script execution finishes if no exceptions are thrown.
 The following code is an example of how to emit a list containing a single `WireRecord`: